 To ensure the safety of all residents, the Department of Residential Life assesses equipment and system needs on a routine basis.
-Any improvements in fire safety are determined in cooperation with Residential Life professionals and University Facilities staff.
+Any improvements in fire safety are determined in cooperation with Residential Life professionals, other campus departments, and outside consultants who are experts in the field.